LeoGabonadaFIT/WD-GABONADA-S3/readme.md

 Project demonstrate the coding of HTMl and CSS in different kinds of headers and footers in addition of animations.
 This is to have hands-on experience in coding and having an actual output.

 ### Key Components
-- Header Animation
+  - Header and Footer Animation
   - Hover Effect
   - Active Effect
-  - Multi Layer Domino Effect
+  - Color change effect
+  - Matrix effect
+  - Scale effect
+  - Rotate effect
+  - Searchbars
-  - Not Effect
+  - Cards

 ### Technology